Evening with a sage by

 literature, dance, arts, and philosophy – to help us carry on research in these fields and to bring the knowledge of these matters to our people – that would be rendering truly significant help.”

-I had prepared only one question deliberately in anticipation of the interview.
+question deliberately in anticipation of the interview.

 His reply to that question showed that the Acharya was by no means without a